 Our Adviser is led by a management team with extensive experience purchasing real estate and originating mortgage loans.
-Our Adviser is controlled by Mr. David Gladstone, our chairman and chief executive officer of our Adviser.
+Our Adviser is controlled by Mr. David Gladstone, our chairman and chief executive officer.
+Mr. Gladstone is also the chairman and chief executive officer of our Adviser.
 Terry Lee Brubaker, our vice chairman and chief operating officer, is also the vice chairman and chief operating officer of our Adviser.
-Gladstone Administration, LLC, or our Administrator, employs our chief financial officer and treasurer, chief compliance officer, internal counsel and secretary and their respective staffs.
+Gladstone Administration, LLC, or our Administrator, employs our chief financial officer and treasurer, chief compliance officer, general counsel and secretary, and their respective staffs.
+Our general counsel and secretary also serves as our Administrator's president.
 Mr. Gladstone is also the chairman and chief executive officer of our Administrator.
 Terry Lee Brubaker is also the vice chairman and chief operating officer of our Administrator.

 Our Adviser and Administrator also provide investment advisory and administrative services, respectively, to certain of our affiliates, including, but not limited to, Gladstone Capital Corporation and Gladstone Investment Corporation, both publicly-traded business development companies, as well as Gladstone Land Corporation, a publicly-traded, agricultural real estate company.
-With the exception of Ms. Danielle Jones, our chief financial officer and treasurer, and Mr. Robert Cutlip, our president, all of our executive officers and all of our directors serve as either directors or executive officers, or both, of Gladstone Capital Corporation and Gladstone Investment Corporation.
-In addition, with the exception of our president, all of our executive officers, with the exception of Mr. David Dullum, serve as either directors or executive officers, or both, of Gladstone Land Corporation.
+All of our directors are directors of Gladstone Capital Corporation, Gladstone Investment Corporation and Gladstone Land Corporation, with the exception of Mr. David Dullum, who is not a director of Gladstone Land Corporation.
+In addition, two of our executive officers, David Gladstone and Terry Brubaker, serve as executive officers of Gladstone Capital Corporation, Gladstone Land Corporation and Gladstone Land Corporation.
 In the future, our Adviser may provide investment advisory services to other companies, both public and private.